-I didn’t really intend on sharing my mashed potato recipe.
-Nor did I plan on adding Chobani Greek Yogurt to them.
-But after they sent me a couple containers full, and a hankering for my mom’s twice baked potatoes swept past me, I decided to work on my mashed potato recipe.
+I didn’t really intend on sharing my mashed potatoes with yogurt recipe.
+Nor did I plan on adding plain whole milk yogurt to them.
+But after a vat of it sat in the fridge needing to be used, and a hankering for my mom’s twice-baked potatoes swept past me, I decided to work on my mashed potato recipe.

 Carve out about 20 minutes.
 No fancy mixers necessary.
 Just a trusty spoon and a little man-power.
 And maybe some speakers.

 I can’t help but think of Willow Smith’s song, Whip My Hair, every time I make these.
 Of course, insert potatoes or taters for hair.
 “I whip my taters back and forth, I whip my taters back and forth, I whip my taters back and forth … I whip em.
 I whip em real good.”
 Humor me.